 My son Blake and I had a good talk the other day.
 He’s a High School Sophomore and he has been slipping a bit in school lately.
 He needed a kick in the butt and I was definitely in the mood to give it to him.
-We actually had a pretty good discussion that ended with him promising to try harder and me offering some suggestions on helping him track his homework a little better.
-But it reminded me of how difficult it can be to get teenagers to actually open up and tell you what the heck is going on in their minds.
+But it reminded me of how difficult it can be to connect with your teen and get them to actually open up and tell you what the heck is going on in their minds.

 It can be really hard to get teens to talk to you.
 They are at an age where parents are just the uncoolest people in the world.
 I’m sure we all remember our own teen years.
 But it’s pretty easy actually.

 Even if you aren’t getting along all that well, it gives you a nice neutral ground to just spend some time together and just talk.
 I guarantee you’ll learn all sorts of stuff and it gives them something every kid needs – it makes them feel important.
 For you to actually set aside a whole evening and spend it with just them, that’s kind of a big deal.
 I wish my parents had done this when I was a kid.
-I think it would have made a big impression on me.
+It would have made a BIG impression on me.